perryfhuang/404-not-found-master/README.md

 <img src="./screenshots/404-scarecrow-mobile.png" height="375">

-A static 404 Not Found Page to practice responsive web design (vanilla HTML5, CSS, CSS Grid)
+A static 404 Not Found Page built for fun and to practice responsive web design using vanilla HTML5, CSS, and CSS Grid.

 [Live Site](https://perryfhuang.github.io/404-not-found-master/)